• About

 Growing up, ear candling was a common practice in my home.
 My mother touted the benefits and often showed me all the ear wax the candle had collected after a session.
 As such, I grew up believing ear candling to be a valid therapy.

 Many years later, Health Canada banned the sale of ear candles.
 They suggested that ear candling was both dangerous and ineffective.
 I was up in arms.
-I screamed conspiracy theory!
+It was a conspiracy theory!
 I thought it was yet another way the government was trying to control our health – forcing us down the allopathic medicine route.

 That is until I looked at the reasons why Health Canada decided to ban ear candles…